kj-ninja/kj-ninja/README.md

-# Junior Front-end Developer
+# Front-end Developer

 ## Hi there 👋

 ### I'm front-end ninja with acrobatics and martial arts skills!
-I have a passion to learn a new things especially in terms of JavaScript and React.
-Actually I'm open to work and looking for my first job as a front-end developer.
+I have a passion to learn a new things especially in terms of JavaScript and Vue / React.

 ## Hey You! 👋
 ### https://krzysztof-jakubiak.pl/ - here is my portfolio site